-The GPS Receiver included with your 700 SeriesTM Fishing System, allows you to cosmbine easy-touse FishingGPSTM chartplotter and navigation capabilities with advanced fishfinding.
-The following GPS functionality is currently supported by the 700 SeriesTM Fishing System when it is connected to the included GPS receiver:
+The GPS Receiver included with your 300 SeriesTM Fishing System, allows you to combine easy-to-use FishingGPSTM chartplotter and navigation capabilities with advanced fishfinding.
+The following GPS functionality is currently supported by the 300 SeriesTM Fishing System:

-- View current position
+- · View current position

-- View current track (breadcrumb trail)
+- · View current track (breadcrumb trail)

 - · View precision speed and heading from your GPS receiver

 - Save tracks, waypoints and routes

 - Travel a route and navigate from one waypoint to the next.